 Mr. Shuang Chen will serve as our independent director upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Chen is currently the chief executive officer and an executive director of China Everbright Limited, a company listed on the Hong Kong Stock Exchange, a director and the general manager of the legal department of China Everbright Holdings Company Limited, the holding company of China Everbright Limited and a director of a number of affiliated companies of China Everbright Limited.
-He served as an executive director and the deputy general manager of China Everbright Limited since August 2004 before being promoted to become the chief executive officer in August 2007.
-He serviced as the deputy general manager of the legal department of China Everbright Holdings Company Limited since February 2001 before being promoted to become the general manager in May 2007.
+He served as an executive director and the deputy general manager of China Everbright Limited to become the chief executive officer in August 2007.
+He serviced as the deputy general manager of the legal department of China Everbright Science February 2001 before being promoted to become the general manager in May 2007.
 Mr. Chen holds a master of law degree from East China University of Political Science and Law and a diploma in legal studies from The University of Hong Kong School of Professional and Continuing Education.
 Mr. Chen is a qualified lawyer in the PRC.